Why State Taxes Make Roth Conversion a Huge Opportunity for Americans Abroad

 Example: the Jones Family

 To illustrate this concept, we describe the hypothetical case of the Jones family who move from New York to Singapore.
 They plan to stay in Singapore for five years and then return permanently to California.
 Ms. Jones works as a software engineer and earns approximately $250,000 a year while Mr. Jones stays home and takes care of the kids for the years they are abroad.
 Their combined taxable income (disregarding the Foreign Earned Income Tax Exclusion) is about $224,000, putting them in the marginal federal income tax bracket of 33%.
 They expect to retire when they are 65, stay in California, and live off of a combination of investment income (interest, dividend and capital gains), IRA distributions, and social security.
 They estimate their total retirement income will be about $132,000 a year and their federally taxable income will be approximately $113,300.
 Their retirement federal marginal tax bracket would be 25%.
 In this example, basing an analysis only on federal tax rates, it would appear that the Jones should choose traditional IRA contributions over Roth IRA and should not convert their traditional IRA assets at this time because their current marginal tax rate is a full 8% higher than their estimated retirement marginal tax rate.
 Now, however, let’s factor in state taxes.
 Since the Jones’ intend to retire in California, they can expect to pay a state income tax at a marginal rate of 9.3% during their retirement years (even though California does not tax social security benefits).
 If they were currently living in California, their California state margin tax rate would also be 9.3% and it would not change the analysis: their all-in (state+ federal) current marginal tax rate would still be about 8% higher than their projected all-in retirement marginal tax rate and therefore Roth contributions and Roth conversion would be unwarranted.
 However, they do not live in California.
 They live in Singapore now and will be subject to California state tax only upon their return to the U.S. Therefore, their all-in current marginal tax rate consists only of their federal rate while their retirement all-in marginal tax rate will consist of their federal and state tax rates.
 This analysis yields a current marginal tax rate of 33% (federal) versus 34% in retirement (25% federal + 9% state).
 Thus, including state taxes in the analysis yields a retirement tax rate projected to be 1% greater than current tax rates versus 8% less when state taxes were ignored.
-Since the all-in marginal tax rate in retirement is expected to be higher than their current tax rate Roth contribution and conversion may indeed be a wise current strategy for the Jones.
+Since the all-in marginal tax rate in retirement is expected to be higher than their current tax rate Roth contribution and conversion may indeed be a wise current strategy for the Jones family.

 Other Factors to Consider with Roth Conversion